 - A ‘Feel Good Suite’ for people who need help to exercise

 - Tag Active - a game-based indoor obstacle course

 - Café and viewing area

 - Car parking for around 140 vehicles and a coach drop-off point

-The current White Oak Leisure Centre would remain open during the works.
+The current White Oak Leisure Centre will remain open during the works.

-The planning permission includes an outline permission for two and three bedroom family homes on the current site.
+Planning permission for the new Centre and outline permission for two and three bedroom family homes on the current site was approved in February 2020.
 These homes are essential to the project as they will help to fund the new Leisure Centre.

 See the video about Tagactive, a game designed to test strategy, speed and agility.